vertica/vertica-sqlalchemy-dialect/README.md

 Vertica dialect for SQLAlchemy uses the pure-Python DB-API driver vertica-python, to connect a Vertica database and SQLAlchemy applications.

+This repo was forked from a series of chained forks as outlined in the [Acknowledgement] (https://github.com/vishalkSimplify/sqlalchemy-vertica-dialect/ACKNOWLEDGEMENTS).

 ## Prerequisites

-### Vertica Python
+### Vertica-Python

-[!vertica-python](https://github.com/vertica/vertica-python) is needed to use the SQLAlchemy-Vertica-Dialect however, the connector does not need to be installed as the dialect installation takes care of it.
+[vertica-python](https://github.com/vertica/vertica-python) is needed to use the Vertica-SQLAlchemy-Dialect however, the connector does not need to be installed as the dialect installation takes care of it.

+Note: We recommend using the vertica-python connector.
+However, the dialect also allows connecting using [pyodbc] (https://pypi.org/project/pyodbc/)

 ## Installing Vertica SQLAlchemy Dialect